USA and the UK

 The Health Surcharge is a fee that allows the visa recipient access to the National Health Service during their stay in the UK.
 This fee is mandatory for any applicant wishing to stay and live in the UK longer than 6 months and is expected to be paid along with the Spouse Visa Application fee.

 You will receive a decision on your application within 8 weeks.
 If you are in a hurry and need a quicker decision, you may pay for the super-priority service.
-This service costs an additional £800 and will process your application within 1-2 working days
+This service costs an additional £800 and will result in a decision within 1 to 2 working days.

 What happens if my spouse visa extension is denied?